osakana373/CodEOE/README.md

 Data and code for paper "CODEOE: A BENCHMARK FOR JOINTLY EXTRACTING CROSS-DOCUMENT EVENTS AND OPINIONS FROM SOCIAL MEDIA".

 ## Overview
 In this work, we propose a new task named CodEOE, which aims to jointly extract Events and Opinions from multiple documents.
 More details about the task can be found in our paper.
-The full dataset and code will be available to the public upon publishing.

 <p align="center">
 <img src="./sample/example.png" width="40%">